-You probably have many questions regarding your data and how this will be affected by Brexit.
+The UK formally left the European Union on December 31st 2020.
+You probably have questions regarding your data and how this will be affected by Brexit.

 Take a look below for some answers:

 When the UK ceases to be a part of the EU, it will be considered a third country under GDPR.
-Under GDPR, data controllers and processors can only transfer data to a third country if the EU has deemed such country’s laws to provide an adequate level of protection (an “adequacy decision”), if there are appropriate safeguards in place, or there are extenuating circumstances.
-If the UK leaves the EU without a deal, and the EU has not adopted an adequacy decision, then your organisation might need to put appropriate safeguards in place.
+Under GDPR, data controllers and processors can only transfer data to a third country if the EU has deemed such country’s laws to provide an adequate level of protection if there are appropriate safeguards in place.
+To date, the deal has not included this 'adequacy decision'.
+However, transfers of personal data from the UK to the EU (and from the UK to other jurisdictions recognised by the EU as having adequate data protection) will continue to be permitted by the UK for a maximum 'grace period' of six months, without requiring additional measures by your organisation.

 What Does That Mean?

-Data transfers from UK organisations to EU organisations will not be affected.
+Data transfers from UK organisations to EU organisations will not be affected for now.
 Since the data protection laws in the UK and EU are so aligned, the UK government will continue to allow the free flow of data from the UK to the EU.

 Data transfers from EU organisations to UK organisations will need appropriate safeguards, like Standard Contract Clauses (SCCs).
 Organisations in Europe (in the EEA) sending personal data to an organisation in the UK must comply with GDPR rules on international transfers of personal data.
 The EU’s (SCCs) are one of a few safeguards that you can use to comply, and the easiest and most expedient to use.